sappy-69/Nuvio-Wiki/docs/addons/plugins.md

 ### Verifying a Successful Install

-- Open any title and check its source list — a working provider shows up by name alongside your add-on sources.
+- Open any title and check its source list — a working provider shows up by name alongside your addon sources.
 - In Settings, the repository should show as enabled with a recent fetch/update timestamp rather than an error state.
 - If no providers appear after adding a repository, re-check that you enabled at least one provider inside it — the repository and its providers are toggled separately.